donnywarren/js-functions-loops-logic-lab/README.md

 ## MadLibs
+Remember these?
+Basically, you blindly fill in a bunch of words in a story, then you read the story and hilarity ensues.

 - `Touch` a file called `madlibs.js`.
 - In your `index.html` file, change the `src` or the JavaScript to `madlibs.js`.
 - Create a function called `madlibs`.